andyschott/MaxPowerLevel/README.md

     dotnet user-secrets set Bungie:ClientId <client id>
     dotnet user-secrets set Bungie:ClientSecret <client secret>

-Both the Client ID and Client Secret can be found in the Bungie Application Portal once you have created your application.
+The API key, Client ID and Client Secret can be found in the Bungie Application Portal once you have created your application.

 # Running